t4d-classes/react-mobx-typescript_06222020/demo-app/exercises/exercise-15.md

 When you delete a history entry, the result will update automatically to reflect the history as though the entry never happened.

+Try implementing the solution to make it open for receiving additional kind of computations without having to update the computed property.

 2. Display a table under the history.
-Which lists the number of add operation, subtract operations, multiply operations and divide operations in the history.
+Which lists the number of add operations, subtract operations, multiply operations and divide operations in the history.

 3. Ensure it works.